tagsrock/eris-pm/README.md

 EPM is a high level tool which provides easy access to most of the eris:db tooling.
 EPM is used to deploy and test suites of smart contracts.
 In general it will wrap the mint-client tooling, along with eris-keys and eris-compilers to provide a harmonized interface to the modular components of the [eris](https://docs.erisindustries.com) open source platform.

+EPM is closer to an ansible or chef like tool than it is NPM in that it is a deployment sequence and testing tool.
 EPM uses an **epm definition file** to tell the package manager what jobs should be ran and in what order.

 In EPM a *job* is a single action which is performed (such as a transaction, a contract deployment, a call to a smart contract, or a query of information).
 The results of these jobs are then kept in variables and may be used in later jobs.